 Koala Woman Says

 Springsure was a hotspot for Koalas in this electorate; they have provided data for research since the 1980s.
-Onlyfour were recorded in 2015, a 95% decline.
+Only four were recorded in 2015, a 95% decline and none since then.
 Many of the River Red Gums were dead – the water was gone due to drought.
 “Spring-not-so-sure” might be a better name.
-Between 1990 and 2000 there were 80 records for the entire electorate and only 38 in the last 10 years, mostly in the eastern part of the electorate.
-Koalas appear to be contracting towards the coast except in the Expedition Ranges where it is a bit cooler and wetter.
+Between 1990 and 2000 there were 80 records for the entire electorate and only 20 in the last 10 years, mostly in the far south of the electorate near Kingaroy.

 Member for Flynn